 - To establish a likely risk of injury it will not be enough to provide internet literature, or a council listing of a particular type of tree as undesirable.
 The Court will generally need expert medical evidence provided according to the Expert Witness Code of Conduct in Schedule 7 to the Uniform Civil Procedure Rules 2005 (Oakey v Owners Corporation).

 - The damage must not be minor or insignificant, for example, a negligible displacement of a fence or a badly secured vent pipe being knocked over (Bailey v Gould NSWLEC 1062).

 - The damage must be directly caused by the tree.
 For example the Court did not consider stains on clothing caused by the crushing of jacaranda flowers when the washing was folded, to be damage caused directly by a tree (Bailey v Gould NSWLEC 1062).

 - The tree must be a cause but does not have to be the sole cause of the damage (Smith & Hannaford v Zhang & Zhou NSWLEC 29).

-Mr McLevie and his wife purchased their property at Glebe in 2004 but it was not until 2009 when they were removing a built-in shelf that they discovered a large crack in an internal wall of their home.
+In McLevie v Anderson the applicants purchased their property at Glebe in 2004 but it was not until 2009 when they were removing a built-in shelf that they discovered a large crack in an internal wall of their home.